 Hang Dao

-Located closely to Hang Ngang – Hang Bac intersection, Hang Dao Street has been a busy market place for silk and embroidery products for centuries.
+Situated near the intersection of Hang Ngang and Hang Bac, Hang Dao Street has served as a bustling marketplace for silk and embroidery for centuries.

 History